Does CBD Oil Work for Pain Relief?

 How Does CBD Work for Pain Relief?

-CBD, as well as other cannabinoids, work by interacting with the body’s own endocannabinoid system.
+CBD, as well as other cannabinoids, work by interacting with the body’s endocannabinoid system.

 Our body produces its own cannabinoids, which are then picked up by our cannabinoid receptors, which can regulate our immune system, bone growth, mood, appetite, and many others.

 What Are Potential CBD Therapeutic Applications for Pain?

-There are many different triggers for pain, and the specific experience is different for everyone.
-There are 3 main types of pain: neuropathic, nociceptive, and the general “other.”
+There are many different triggers for pain, and the specific experience is different for people and conditions.

-Nociceptive results from tissue damage and the more general “other” type of pain have no clear source, perhaps stemming from neurological dysfunction.
+Nociceptive results from tissue damage and the more general “other” type of pain have no apparent source, perhaps stemming from neurological dysfunction.

-CBD Oil for Chronic pain
+CBD Oil for Chronic Pain Management

-CBD for Arthritic Pain Relief
+CBD for Arthritic Pain Management

 A study undertaken in 2016 on rats showed that CBD oil successfully treated the pain associated with arthritis whilst showing no signs of any side effects.

-CBD Oils as Adjunctive for Cancer Treatment
+CBD Oil as an Adjunctive for Cancer Treatment